 IMPORTANT: There is no limit to the amount of money (U.S. or foreign currency), travelers cheques, money orders, or negotiable instruments in bearer form that you may bring into or take out of the United States.
 However, a report must be filed with U.S. Customs at the time you arrive or depart with an amount that exceeds USD$10,000 (or the equivalent in foreign currency).
 If you fail to declare amounts that exceed USD$10,000, a Customs Inspector may assume that the funds are illegal and may confiscate them.

-Invoices for student bills are emailed to new international students in June by our Student Accounts Manager, Ms. Linda Shirey.
+Invoices for student bills in the fall semester are emailed to new international students in June by our Student Accounts Manager, Ms. Melissa Petit.
 Please be sure to forward the billing email to parents, guardians, and sponsors so they may arrange payment in a timely manner.

-Payment is due in July.
+Payment for fall semester is due in July.
 Payment instructions are included with the emailed bill.
 Following are accepted methods of payment:

 - Bank Check (written on a bank affiliated with a bank in the U.S.)